 Among other things, the negativity bias explains why the few negative comments in your peer reviews or student course evaluations stick with you longer.
 These create more intense and longer lasting negative feelings than the far greater number of positive assessments and comments, which also create less intense positive feelings.

-Rick Hansen, a psychologist who studies this, memorably observes, “the brain is like Velcro for negative experiences but Teflon for positive ones.”
-Read more from Hansen to explore the science behind the negativity bias.
+Rick Hanson, a psychologist who studies this, memorably observes, “the brain is like Velcro for negative experiences but Teflon for positive ones.”
+Read more from Hanson to explore the science behind the negativity bias.

 You’re not doomed!